TaktischerSpeck/gamblingsite/README(EN).md

 Inside the folder we delete the file **index.html** and create a new file called **index.php**

-## 8. We opened that folder and created an HTML base
+## 8. We opened that file and created an HTML base

 ```php
 <!DOCTYPE html>